Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \textit{Total magnetization}: The median differences in AFLOW-MP and MP-OQMD are nearly zero, with reasonably small MAD values as well.
 However, the differences between the magnetization reported in AFLOW and the other two databases skew towards larger values in AFLOW, with long tails and correspondingly large dispersions.
 The difference between AFLOW and OQMD, in particular, shows an MAD of $\sim$0.15~$\mu_{\rm B}$/atom and an IQR of $\sim$2.0~$\mu_{\rm B}$/atom.
 Further, as noted earlier, a significant fraction of 10--15\% overlapping records across databases disagree on whether the material has non-zero total magnetization.
-This disagreement may in part be due to different pseudopotential choices for various elements (and correspondingly different number of valence electrons), and sampling of different magnetic configurations (e.g., ferrimagnetic and antiferromagnetic configurations are calculated in MP and AFLOW for a subset of compounds, in addition to the ferromagnetic state calculated in the OQMD).
+This disagreement may in part be due to different pseudopotential choices for various elements (and correspondingly different number of valence electrons), and sampling of different magnetic configurations, the choice of unit cell in such magnetic configuration sampling, etc. For instance, AFLOW and MP calculate ferromagnetic configurations for all materials, and ferrimagnetic and antiferromagnetic configurations for a subset of materials~\cite{sanvito2017accelerated, horton2019high}, while the OQMD only calculates ferromagnetic configurations~\cite{kirklin2015open}.
+For a given material, since we only compare the lowest-energy configurations across databases with one another, it is possible that a material is predicted to be non-magnetic in one database and antiferromagnetic in another database.
+Alternately, a ferrimagnetic configuration in one database could be compared to a ferromagnetic calculation in another, if both converged to finite magnetic moments.